 While architecture sits at the heart of all things IT, it's not the same type of architecture that produces palaces, museums and bowling alleys.
 Rather, architecture is a formal discipline within the field of computing that concerns itself with how systems are designed, composed and orchestrated.

 Much like the other kind of architecture, IT architecture is both an art and a science.
-It's as much about understanding and accommodating the people who make use of computing and the services it can deliver as it is about the systems used to run them and the networks that tie them together.
-IT architecture also concerns itself with best practices and with making sure that technology remains the servant of the organization that owns or operates it, rather than becoming an end in and of itself.
+It's as much about understanding and accommodating the people who make use of computing and the services it can deliver as it is about the systems that run them and the networks that tie them together.
+IT architecture also concerns itself with best practices and with making sure that technology remains the servant of the organization that owns or operates it, rather than becoming an end in itself.

 The cloud architect's job

 Cloud architecture is a relatively new discipline, with its roots in software development.
 Modern cloud architects plan and design cloud environments, typically providing guidance throughout the life of a cloud-based development or deployment project.
 A cloud architect must understand the concepts and moving parts involved in continuous integration and continuous delivery in the cloud, offering their expertise in cloud-based infrastructure and build-and-release strategies to development teams.

 But cloud architects do much more than design systems or IT environments.
 They must also take ownership of such systems or environments throughout their lifecycles.
 Architects get involved with initial requirements analysis and see things through to retirement and replacement much further down the road.

 On the business side, cloud architects seek to understand what kind of functionality is needed, what it's supposed to do, what competitive advantages it might deliver and how much it will cost to implement.
 On the technology side, cloud architects decide what systems might be needed, which vendors to do business with, how to integrate pieces and parts from different suppliers, and which APIs and standards to adopt.
 It's a big job.